Free Woodland Walks at Trentham

 We apologies for any inconvenience, we have tried over recent years a range of visitor centred activities to mitigate the number of dog attacks on grazing livestock and wildlife, with no success.
 We have had to resort to selective closures during grazing periods.
 Please, for your safety, respect the area closure whether you are walking with or without a dog as other maintenance operations have also been timed during these closures to minimise disruption to visitor experience at other times of the year. ‘

 Please take any litter and dog waste home with you to avoid harming wildlife and allow our staff to focus on looking after other parts of the estate whilst we are currently closed.

-We ask that any visitors using the walks observe the social distancing rules (staying 2 metres apart from each other at all times) and no social gatherings – please remember that you are only permitted to meet one other person, not from your household in the outdoors, and at a social distance.
+We ask that any visitors using the walks observe the social distancing rules (staying 2 metres apart from each other at all times).
 No cycling is permitted.

 As usual, we ask that dogs are kept on a short lead whilst on the estate, which includes the woodland walk areas, to protect wildlife and negate the need for staff to have to deal with potential wildlife and livestock injuries.
 These incidents also have an impact on our emergency services, which are already playing a vital role.
 Our security team will be doing rolling checks in these areas to ensure that this is adhered to.

 If you are walking in the area and have any concerns, then please call our Security Team on 07966 247393.

 The Woodlands have dominated Trentham for over 1000 years

 The parts of the woodland which are free to enter are The Kings Wood, The Monument, The Oaks and The Parkland Walks.
 All the walks are clearly signposted and areas of interest are highlighted, to ensure you don’t miss a thing.